sunesimonsen/7W17732/Readme.md

     textArea.val('');

-We retrieve the value of the text area, create a data map with the value and send it of to the server using the create method.
-We instruct the collection to wait with adding the tweet to the collection until the created version has been retrieved from the server.
+We retrieve the value of the text area, create a data map with the text value and send it of to the server using the create method.
+We instruct the collection to wait with adding the tweet to the collection until the created version has been received from the server.
 Finally we clear the text area.

 Refresh the page and try tweeting something.